Epidemic outbreaks in structured host populations: Introduction

 \subsection{Scent of the model}

 The structure of the host population is described by a nonempty set $\Omega$ of structural characteristics of the hosts, $x$, also called traits, which do not change over time.
+Only such static traits are considered in this paper.
 One of the first population structures that have been considered appears to be associated with the spatial spread of the epidemic, and the trait of the host is spatial location.
 Some of the respective models have been formulated so generally that they apply to general structures \cite{Die78, Thi77}.

 Let us assume that there is a function $s: \R_+ \times \Omega \to (0,1]$ such that $s (t,x) $ is the probability that a typical host with trait $x$ that is susceptible at time 0 (the begin of the epidemic) will still be susceptible at time $t>0$ \cite{BoDI1}.
 In an epidemic scenario, where infected hosts do not become susceptible, $s(\cdot,x)$ is a decreasing function of $t$ and $s(0,x) =1$.
 Define